oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

    - **Azure Sentinel Threat Intelligence:** Incorporate AI to analyze threats and create automated responses.

 5. **Automated Response:**
-   - **Azure Logic Apps & Azure Functions:** Automate security workflows like blocking malicious IPs or revoking access when threats are detected.
+   - **Xenhey:** Automate security workflows like blocking malicious IPs or revoking access when threats are detected.
    - **Azure Automation:** Run playbooks for automatic mitigation of security incidents.

 6. **Reporting and Alerts:**